 Meetings moved from the Soldier’s Institute Building in Perth in 1931 to the Royal Agricultural Society boardroom a short time later and at times the boardroom held over 60 delegates attending monthly meetings.
 With the end of our lease arrangement with the RAS, Council moved the now quarterly meetings to the Subiaco Community Centre until the room became unavailable, necessitating another move to our current location in the Shenton Park Community Centre.

 A further link to the Royal Agricultural Society was Ron Bartlett, an employee who became very involved in Council’s activities, as Council paid RAS for his time fulfilling secretarial duties until his retirement on 24 February 2000.
-Ron’s commitment to Council was acknowledged with Life Membership but sadly he died a short time later.
+Ron’s commitment to Council was acknowledged with a well deserved Life Membership but sadly he died a short time later.

 Life Members, Past Presidents and West Australian Garden Medal recipients have been recognised on shields updated and archived in South Perth.